Optimizing the interaction geometry of inverse Compton scattering x-ray sources: inverse Compton scattering for arbitrary interaction angles

 The absolute value signs are required since the argument becomes negative when $\theta_L > 90^\circ$.\\

 The red curves in Fig.~\ref{fig:laserspotsizes} show the optimized laser spot sizes $\sigma_{L\parallel}$ and $\sigma_{L\perp}$ for the generation of 500 eV x-rays under different interaction angles, according to \cref{eq:sigL_opt2,eq:sigL_perp_opt2}.
-The figure shows that for small interaction angles the optimal laser spot sizes become large in both direction, however the line focus is still maintained.
-The dashed green curve shows $\sigma_e$ for $\epsilon_n =$ 200 nmrad and $\sigma_\theta$ = 1 mrad.
-Since the optimized laser spot sizes can become very small outside of the grazing angle geometry, $\sigma_e$ should always be used as a lower bound to $\sigma_L$. \\
+The figure shows that for small interaction angles the optimal laser spot size $\sigma_L$ becomes large in both directions; however, the line focus is still maintained: $\sigma_{L\parallel}\gg\sigma_{L\perp}$ over the entire angular range.
+The green dashed curve shows $\sigma_e$ for $\epsilon_n =$ 200 nmrad and $\sigma_\theta$ = 1 mrad.
+Since the optimized laser spot size can become very small outside of the grazing angle geometry, $\sigma_e$ should always be used as a lower bound for $\sigma_L$. \\

 The x-ray brilliance can be calculated by including the effects of the finite electron beam and effective spot size into Eq.~\eqref{eq:Bx_dndwdW}, resulting in